bikalabs/bika-export-import/README.md

 # bika-export-import
-Scripts for exporting/importing bika.lims field values to/from a zip file
+Scripts for exporting/importing bika.lims field values to/from a zip file.
+The zip file contains setupdata.xlsx, and a collection of files which match the contents of File and Image fields.

+> This requires a recent openpyxl; however bika.lims still pins openpyxl to 1.5.8 in setup.py.
+This is no longer required and before using these scripts, this version pin should be removed, and buildout re-run.

 ## export